Steelpush/steelpush/README.md

 Steelpush is a command-line utility for scanning websites and source code repositories to locate, categorize, and analyze content.
 It helps developers find and classify text content across websites and codebases.

-Built with [Mastra](https://github.com/mastraai/mastra), Steelpush automates the process of finding and organizing content across different types of files and web pages.
+Built with [Mastra](https://github.com/mastraai/mastra) and [Model Context Protocol (MCP)](https://github.com/mastraai/mcp), Steelpush automates the process of finding and organizing content across different types of files and web pages.

 ## Features